developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/output/keystroke/index.md

 ### Profile Import Behavior

-* **For Profiles imported <u>into DataWedge 6.7</u> from prior versions**, the value specified for the "Multi byte character delay" is applied to the Inter-character delay and the “Delay Multi-byte characters only” parameter is enabled.
+* **For Profiles imported <u>into DataWedge 6.7 (and higher)</u> from prior versions**, the value specified for the "Multi byte character delay" is applied to the Inter-character delay and the “Delay Multi-byte characters only” parameter is enabled.

-* **For Profiles created with DataWedge 6.7 and <u>imported into a prior version</u>**, the specified delay, if any, is applied only to multi-byte characters.
+* **For Profiles created with DataWedge 6.7 (and higher) <u>and imported into a prior version</u>**, the specified delay, if any, is applied only to multi-byte characters.

 -----